 Black History Month

-Black History Month is a brilliant time to talk about Black culture and heritage with your group, but make sure everyone knows that Black history is a part of history that can (and should) be learned about all year round.
+Black History Month is a brilliant time to talk about Black culture and heritage with your group, celebrate and educate on the history and historical inaccuracies of Black history and make sure everyone knows that Black history is a part of history that can (and should) be learned about all year round.

 What are we doing this year?